edickins/locationFinderWebsite/README.md

 # Toilet Finder Website

 This project is a web application that helps users find public toilets near their location.
 Users can view the toilets on a Google map and get directions to them.
 Users can also favourite a toilet and these will persist between visits.
+The website only serves the Brighton and Hove area and lists public toilets only.

 # Table of Contents